AlexandreFenyo/net-monitor/README.md

 - when a probe pushes a new value to a data set with a name not already associated to an existing one, a new data set is created with this new name.
 Its initial lifetime is the one specified by the probe for this value, or 0 if the probe has omitted to specify a lifetime.

 - when a probe pushes a new value to a data set that has already been created previously, and when that probe specifies a lifetime greater than the current data set lifetime, then the data set lifetime is updated (increased) to this new value.
-Otherwise, no change occurs to the data set lifetime.
+Otherwise, no change occurs to the data set lifetime: this is because when you create a data set with a specific lifetime, some clients can decide to display this dataset

 Therefore, the data set lifetime can only be increased.
 This rule is important to avoid views displaying a larger time scale than the available dataset range.